denisidoro/enzyme/README.md

 Download
 --------

-You can download this repository clicking [here] [zip].
+You can download this repository by clicking [here] [zip].
 The executables are in the '/downloads/' folder.

 Alternatively, you can download this application from [Softpedia] [softpedia] or [CNET] [cnet].